sandinmyjoints/use-async-queue/README.md

 # use-async-queue

-A React Hook implementing a queue for sync or async tasks with optional concurrency limit.
-Default concurrency is 8.
-Set to `Infinity` or less than 1 for no concurrency limit.
+A React Hook implementing a queue for sync or async tasks, with optional concurrency limit.

 Inspired by
 [@caolan/async.queue](http://caolan.github.io/async/docs.html#queue).

 ## Usage

 - Create a queue with some concurrency.
+Default concurrency is 8.
+Set to `Infinity` or less than 1 for no concurrency limit.
-Register for notifications as tasks are processed and finished.
+- Register for notifications as tasks are processed and finished.
 - Add tasks to it.
 A task is an object with an `id` (some unique value that makes sense for your use case -- a number, a url, etc.) and a `task` (a function that returns a Promise).